 You can help…

 Building awareness is the major challenge at the outset.
-You can help spread the word by encouraging your workplace, social club, school or church to invite The Soulcial Trust to come to present the educational programme in one or more sessions.
+You can help spread the word by encouraging your workplace, social club, school or church to invite Soulcial Trust to present the Disability Education Course in one or more sessions.

 Please contact us:

 XLability Project Manager (Cambodia): email@example.com